Product Designer @ Creative Resilient Youth:

 • Platform Consideration •

-Prioritizing mobile experience for maximum impact
+Prioritizing mobile experience

 We want to lower the barrier of commuinty engagement.
 Mobile is the primary internet access point for many Gen-Z users, especially those from marginalized communities who may not have regular desktop access.